dapovoa/web-monitor/README.md

 ### Execution Flow

-The backend is built for Windows environments, using the hardcoded path to `C:\Windows\System32\ping.exe`.
-It runs pings in parallel batches of 6 IPs using `proc_open()` for efficiency.
+The backend works on both Windows and Linux with automatic OS detection.
+It detects the operating system via `PHP_OS` and uses the appropriate ping command.
+Runs pings in parallel batches of 6 IPs using `proc_open()` for efficiency.
 This prevents a few slow devices from blocking the update cycle.
 If `proc_open()` isn't available, it gracefully falls back to running pings sequentially with `exec()`.

-The script parses the Windows ping output with regex to extract RTT and TTL, then returns a structured JSON to the frontend.
+The script parses the ping output with regex to extract RTT and TTL, then returns a structured JSON to the frontend.
 The JavaScript then updates the status indicators in real-time.

 ### Security